Imtela04/device-map/docs.md

 return result
 ```

 The cache key combines all four coordinate values.
-The same route requested from different directions (A→B vs B→A) produces different keys and separate cache entries — this is intentional since road routes are not always reversible.
+The same route requested from different directions (A→B vs B→A) produces different keys — intentional since road routes are not always reversible.

 **Limitations of in-memory cache:**
 - Lost on server restart
 - Not shared across multiple server instances
 - No eviction — grows unbounded over time

 **Production upgrade path:** Replace the dict with Redis.
-The interface is nearly identical (`get`/`set` vs dict access), and Redis survives restarts and scales horizontally.
+The interface is nearly identical and Redis survives restarts and scales horizontally.

 ---

 ## Testing

+### Backend Tests (pytest)

 Tests use FastAPI's `TestClient` which sends requests directly to the app without a running server, making tests fast and reliable.

-### Route Sanity Tests

-Instead of hardcoding bounding boxes, tests compute a dynamic bounding box from the input points:
+**Route sanity tests** use a dynamic bounding box computed from input points:

 ```python
 min_lat = min(a["lat"], b["lat"]) - 1.0